Michael Fritsch

-Michael Fritsch is professor of Economics and Chair of Business Dynamics, Innovation, and Economic Change at the Friedrich Schiller University Jena, Germany.
-He is also an Associate Editor of the academic journals Regional Studies and Small Business Economics.
+Michael Fritsch is professor (emeritus) of Economics at the Friedrich Schiller University Jena, Germany.
+He is also an Associate Editor of the academic journal Small Business Economics.

 Career

-Michael Fritsch studied economics at the Technical University of Berlin and finished his exam as Diplom-Volkswirt (Master of Economics) in 1977.
-He was a research associate and a senior research fellow at the Institute of Economics of the Technical University of Berlin where he finished his Ph.D.
+Michael Fritsch studied economics at Technische Universität Berlin and finished his exam as Diplom-Volkswirt (Master of Economics) in 1977.
+He was a research associate and a senior research fellow at the Institute of Economics of Technische Universität Berlin where he finished his Ph.D.
 (Dr. rer. oec.) in 1982 and received his Habilitation for Economics in 1989.

-From 1990 to 1992 Michael Fritsch acted as Interim Chair of Economic Policy at the Technical University of Berlin.
-In 1992 he became Full Professor of Economics and Chair of Economic Policy at the School of Economics and Business Administration of the Technical University Bergakademie of Freiberg.
+From 1990 to 1992 Michael Fritsch acted as Interim Chair of Economic Policy at Technische Universität Berlin.
+In 1992 he became Full Professor of Economics and Chair of Economic Policy at the School of Economics and Business Administration of the TU Bergakademie Freiberg.
 Since 2006 Prof. Fritsch has been Chair of Business Dynamics, Innovation, and Economic Change at the School of Economics and Business Administration of Friedrich Schiller University of Jena.